Thomas Carhart Sr. (968) was born 1 Oct 1760 in Monmouth County, New Jersey, United States.

 The foregoing will being proved, probate was granted by me unto Thos Carhart & Corn.
 Walling, the Executors in the said will named, they being just duly sworn well and truly to perform the same Exhibit a true and perfect inventory and under a true & just account when thereunto laws fully required, given under the Surrogates Seal the County of Monmouth, the day & year last above Said.

 1850 - US Federal Census - Raritan, Monmouth, New Jersey, United States with son Samuel's family.

-Mary died after 1851 in Monmouth County, New Jersey, United States.
-She was buried in Cedarwood Cemetery, Hazlet, Monmouth, New Jersey, United States.
+Mary died 29 Nov 1853 in Monmouth County, New Jersey, United States.
+(Source: US Revolutionary War Widow Pension Records).
+She was buried in Cedarwood Cemetery, Keyport, Monmouth, New Jersey, United States.